margo/specification/system-design/margo-overview/software-composition.md

     UpdateElementStyle(cc2, $fontColor="black", $bgColor="lightsalmon", $borderColor="grey")
 ```

-The following diagram shows the relationship between the different resources of an application bundle and the required workload artifacts for an example application providing both Helm v3 and Compose deployment profiles:
+The following diagram shows the relationship between the different resources of an application bundle and the required components for an example application providing both Helm v3 and Compose deployment profiles:

 ```mermaid
 C4Component